MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/develop-using-always-encrypted-with-net-framework-data-provider.md

     For detailed instructions for how to edit your application configuration, see [Tutorial: Develop a .NET Framework application using Always Encrypted with secure enclaves](../tutorial-always-encrypted-enclaves-develop-net-framework-apps.md).

-4. Set the `Enclave Attestation URL` keyword in your database connection srting to an attestation URL (an attestation service endpoint).
+4. Set the `Enclave Attestation URL` keyword in your database connection string to an attestation URL (an attestation service endpoint).
 You need to obtain an attestation URL for your environment from your attestation service administrator.
    1. If you're using [!INCLUDE [ssnoversion-md](../../../includes/ssnoversion-md.md)] and Host Guardian Service (HGS), see [Determine and share the HGS attestation URL](always-encrypted-enclaves-host-guardian-service-deploy.md#step-6-determine-and-share-the-hgs-attestation-url).
    2. If you're using [!INCLUDE[ssSDSfull](../../../includes/sssdsfull-md.md)] and Microsoft Azure Attestation, see [Determine the attestation URL for your attestation policy](/azure-sql/database/always-encrypted-enclaves-configure-attestation#determine-the-attestation-url-for-your-attestation-policy).